JonasGreim/US-headquarter-locations/README.md

 install packages:
 - pip3 install scrapy
+- pip3 install json

-### Run scraper:
+### Run scraper (scrapy):
-go into the scraper folder:
+go into the scrapy folder:

-store in json:
+- cd topUsCompaniesLocationScraper

+- Fortune500:
-- scrapy crawl us-companies -o items.json
+  - scrapy crawl us-companies -o fortune500.json

-store in csv:
+- S&P500:
-- scrapy crawl us-companies -o items.csv
+  - scrapy crawl us-companies-sp500

+### apiWiki

+- pip3 install requests
+- pip3 install json

+run:
+- python3 apiWiki.py

+Problem:
+- You get the same data as you would scrape the wiki page (with the official api and also with python wikiapi wrapper)
+- Html data is completely unstructured -> cannot scrape the data
+- We also tried the new wikipedia geosearch api ([link](https://www.mediawiki.org/wiki/API:Geosearch#Example_1:_Obtain_coordinates))
+  - But only a few wikipedia pages have coordinates